andimarek/andimarek.com/content/post/flux-architecture-distilled.md

 +++
 date = "2015-05-21T14:32:00+02:00"
-title = "flux architecture distilled" draft = false
+title = "Flux Architecture distilled (and a bit about AngularJS)" draft = false

 +++